Strafe153/SimpleSocialMedia/README.md

 # First-ASP.NET-Core-MVC-Project
 ASP.NET Core MVC Identity Project

-### To see full functionality, log in with "admin@gmail.com" as email and "qwerty" as password
+### To see all the functionality, log in with "admin@gmail.com" as email and "qwerty" as password